Wieworki/AaxisTest/README.md

 ## Database configuration

 The database and the user used for the DB connection can be changed from the .env file.
-The default configuration uses a DB "axis".The user is "postgres" with password "admin".
+The default configuration uses a DB "axis".
+The user is "postgres" with password "admin".
 Make sure to update the .env file with an existing user on your Postgres DB.

 ### Database creation

-Run the following commands to set up the DB:
+To set up the DB run the following commands taking the project folder as root:

 Create the DB
 - php bin/console doctrine:database:create

 Run the migration
 - php bin/console doctrine:migrations:migrate

+Run the following command to create an admin user
+- php bin/console new:admin:user admin@admin.com admin